jito-foundation/restaking/README.md

 cargo-build-sbf && SBF_OUT_DIR=$(pwd)/target/sbf-solana-solana/release cargo nextest run --all-features
 ```

+## Getting Started

+To create a vault, mint vrt, and delegate to an operator, follow this [guide](cli/getting_started.md).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.